accuaccu/owl_autopca/README.md

 The function outputs:
 1. Plots first two principal components and prinicpal component loadings for easier interpretation
 2. Highlight the outliers and indicates 'their' player names

+This type of approach could potentially be used to detect anomalies in FPS games in general, for example, in anti-cheat applications.